jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 where $N_l$ is the number of filters in a layer, $M_l$ the size of the feature map of a layer, and $w_l$ the weighting factor.

-Such methods of style transfer for audio has been investigated by Ulyanov and Vadim Lebedev [@ulyanov].
+Such methods of style transfer for audio has been investigated by Ulyanov and Vadim Lebedev [@Ulyanov2016].
 Since they lack a multi-class classifier for audio representations that perform as well as VGG19, they used a single convolutional layer to generate the representation needed.
 While some of their results may sound believable, their results lack theoretical reasoning, contrary to their image style transfer counterpart.
 Therefore, other mechanisms using Generative Adversarial Networks have been investigated.

 ## GAN Style Transfers

 Isola et al. introduced CycleGAN and `pix2pix`, which performs image style transfer without any pre-trained network.
-By using generative adversarial networks (GANs), these models learns not only the mapping between the two domain of images but also the loss function and therefore allow a general-purpose solution to image style transfer, without designing a domain-specific loss function. [@pix2pix]
+By using generative adversarial networks (GANs), these models learns not only the mapping between the two domain of images but also the loss function and therefore allow a general-purpose solution to image style transfer, without designing a domain-specific loss function. [@DBLP:journals/corr/IsolaZZE16]

 ### Generative Adversarial Networks